gitpan/Text-NSP/Testing/huge-split/README.txt

 *******************************************************************************

-Testing for huge-merge.pl
+Testing for huge-split.pl
 ------------------------------

 Ying Liu
 liux0395@umn.edu
-02/20/2010
+04/02/2010

 1. Introduction:
 ----------------

-This program is a component of the N-gram Statistics Package that combines two bigram count files.
+This program is a component of the N-gram Statistics Package that removes bigrams with low/high frequencies.
 The scripts and files provided here could be used to test the correct behavior of the program and backward compatibility.